 Appeals in the Criminal Law Process

-This is not the desired combination of words a defendant was hoping to hear from an assemblage of their peers.
+We, the jury, find the defendant, John Doe, to be "guilty" of the charge of… This is not the desired combination of words a defendant was hoping to hear from an assemblage of their peers.
 And although this concludes the trial the sentencing phase is still to come.
 In some cases, even after sentencing has been finalized, it's not the end of the road.

 Listen to Mr. Cohen explain the Appeals Process in detail, or continue reading below the video: